poko09/DrogaPrzezMeke/README.md

 <br> </br>
 ### Description:

-Evolutionary generator simulating a Darwinian world
+"Evolutionary generator simulating a Darwinian world".
+In this project we created a special world for animals, whose main idea is to survive and spread their genotype.
+Only the best one will survive :)

 <br> </br>
 ### Parameters: